YunoHost/doc/dns_local_network.md

 ## Configure DNS of Internet box or router

 The goal here is to create a network wide redirection handled by your router.
 The idea is to create a DNS redirection to your server's IP.
-You should access your router's configuration and look for DNS configuration, then add a redirection to your server's IP (e.g. redirect "yunohost.local" to 192.168.1.21).
+You should access your router's configuration and look for DNS configuration, then add a redirection to your server's IP (e.g. redirect `yunohost.local` to `192.168.1.21`).

 ### SFR Box
 If you haven't found your server private IP, you may find it using the SFR box admin panel: